Greensboro Borough Officials: (Updated 1/1/2015 per Mary Shine)

 Parks, Recreation, Trails, and Attractions:

 Greensboro Historical Log Cabin is available for small party rentals (rental Cost: $75 for 4-hours), for more information or to make reservations call 724-943-3612.

 Heritage Festival "Art Blast on the Mon" is a celebration of the arts and their importance in the history and future of Greensboro Borough.
 The festival first began in 2006 to promote the importance of arts in the Greensboro community.
-The two-day celebration and conference also pays homage to the glass and pottery industries, which played such an important role in the founding of the Greensboro community.
+The two-day celebration also pays homage to the glass and pottery industries, which played such an important role in the founding of the Greensboro community.

 Mon View Park Community Center, picnic shelters, playground, pool, basketball court, baseball field, volleyball, skating rink.

 Mon View Park located at 377 Stoney Hill Road.
 Includes a swimming pool, picnic pavilions, parking, ball fields, playground, and roller skating rink.
 For more information contact the Department of Recreation at 724-852-5323.